Sadistic Intent: Biography

-After the demise of Los Angeles, California's Devastation, which formed in 1986, Sadistic Intent began in 1987.
-The band quickly changed its line-up, then released a few rehearsal tapes and in early 1989 released the Conflict Within demo, which the band pushed and distributed through the international underground scene.
-Eventually Sadistic Intent signed with a rising label, Wild Rags Records.
-In 1990, the Impending Doom EP was released and a few tours followed in Mexico as well as the United States.
-The following year, after bitter disputes with the label, they moved on and self-released a limited edition (1,000 copies) 7-inch EP A Calm Before The Storm.
-Due to line-up problems, the band would not do any live appearances until 1993.
+After the demise of Devastation, which formed in 1986, Sadistic Intent began in 1987.
+The band changed its line-up and released a few rehearsal tapes.
+In early 1989, they released the Conflict Within demo, which the band distributed through the international underground scene.
+Sadistic Intent signed with Wild Rags Records.
+In 1990, the Impending Doom EP was released and a few tours followed in Mexico and the United States.
+The following year, after disputes with the label, they self-released the limited edition (1,000 copies) 7-inch EP A Calm Before The Storm.
+Due to line-up problems, the band did not play live until 1993.

-In 1994, Sadistic Intent recorded the Resurrection MCD (released through Gothic Records, the re-press would then be done by Dark Realm Records in 1995) with bassist Bay Cortez singing for the first time.
-After sorting out another line-up problem in 1996, they recorded a tribute song to Celtic Frost for Dwell Records.
-In 1997, they then released Ancient Black Earth as a limited edition (500 hand-numbered copies) MCD through their own record label, Dark Realm Records.
-In 1998, a split 7-inch EP with the German black metal group Ungod was released through the German record label Merciless Records.
+In 1994, Sadistic Intent recorded the Resurrection MCD (released through Gothic Records, the re-pressed by Dark Realm Records in 1995) with bassist Bay Cortez singing.
+After another line-up problem in 1996, they recorded a tribute song to Celtic Frost for Dwell Records.
+In 1997, they released Ancient Black Earth as a limited edition (500 hand-numbered copies) MCD through their own record label, Dark Realm Records.
+In 1998, a split 7-inch EP with the German black metal group Ungod was released through German record label Merciless Records.
 1999 saw more tribute recordings and releases from Sadistic Intent.
-One was for a Dwell Records tribute to Los Angeles metal band Slayer and the other for California's Possessed, which featured original Possessed front man Jeff Becerra on vocals.
+One was for a Dwell Records tribute to Slayer, and another for Possessed, which featured original Possessed singer Jeff Becerra.
 By 2000, Sadistic Intent licensed its Resurrection of the Ancient Black Earth LP to Germany's Iron Pegasus Records, which also released the Morbid Faith 7-inch EP in 2002.

-Eventually by 2007, Jeff Becerra asked Rick and Bay Cortez (the founding members of Sadistic Intent) if they would be interested in doing more Possessed songs and it was then when Becerra joined Sadistic Intent, who promptly renamed themselves to Possessed.
-In 2010, Becerra left the band, who changed their name back to Sadistic Intent.
-After that split-up, in 2011 it was announced that drummer Nick Barker (Lock Up and Dimmu Borgir) had joined Sadistic Intent; however, logistically it became too difficult to take place.
-After taking care of that line-up change with the addition of current drummer Arthur Mendiola in 2011, the next Sadistic Intent release was recorded in 2013 and released in 2014 titled Reawakening Horrid Thoughts, a 12-inch laser-etched EP through Iron Pegasus Records.
+By 2007, Becerra asked founding members of Sadistic Intent Rick and Bay Cortez if they were interested in doing more Possessed songs.
+It was then that Becerra joined Sadistic Intent, who renamed to Possessed.
+In 2010, Becerra left the band, who reverted to Sadistic Intent.
+After that split-up, drummer Nick Barker (Lock Up and Dimmu Borgir) joined Sadistic Intent in 2011.
+Following the addition of current drummer Arthur Mendiola in 2011, the next Sadistic Intent release was recorded in 2013 and released in 2014, titled Reawakening Horrid Thoughts, a 12-inch laser-etched EP through Iron Pegasus Records.

-Throughout the years, Sadistic Intent has toured in various countries around the world such as Norway, Brazil, Finland, Mexico, Germany, Chile, Holland, Italy, Switzerland, Denmark, Greece, Belgium, Australia, Singapore, France and the US.
+Sadistic Intent has toured countries such as Norway, Brazil, Finland, Mexico, Germany, Chile, Holland, Italy, Switzerland, Denmark, Greece, Belgium, Australia, Singapore, France and the US.